-Comprehensive, accurate and timely data are necessary for effective population health monitoring of heart, stroke and vascular disease.
-Although national health information collections continue to develop and improve, gaps still remain and the information that is collected is not always used to its full potential (AIHW 2020).
-In addition to data gaps, analysis gaps exist where data may be available but are not brought together efficiently.
+Comprehensive, accurate and timely data are necessary for effective population health monitoring of chronic kidney disease (CKD).
+Although national health information collections continue to develop and improve, there are still gaps and the information collected may not always be brought together efficiently for analysis (AIHW 2022a).

-Australian health data, however, are undergoing rapid change.
 Increasing digitisation of health information means more detailed data are being collected, expanding the possibilities for analysing and reporting.
-There is greater demand for information that is available in real time and at small geographic levels for service planning and delivery; easily accessible, flexible and interactive; comparable at national and sub-national levels; and which maintains privacy and confidentiality.
+There is greater demand for information that:

-Following individuals from a diagnosis of cardiovascular disease, through interactions with the health system, to recovery, further illness or death improves our ability to analyse the development and trajectory of disease; the interaction of determinants and interventions; and the role and performance of the health system in managing, treating and preventing disease.
+Following individuals from a diagnosis of CKD through their interactions with the health system improves our ability to analyse not only the development and trajectory of disease but also the interplay of determinants and interventions and the role and performance of the health system in preventing, treating and managing CKD.

-Two examples of recently linked data sets include the National Integrated Health Services Information Analysis Asset (NIHSI AA) developed by the AIHW, and the Multi-Agency Data Integration Project (MADIP) developed by the Australian Bureau of Statistics (ABS).
+Two examples of recently linked data sets include the National Integrated Health Services Information Analysis Asset, developed by the AIHW, and the Multi-Agency Data Integration Project developed by the Australian Bureau of Statistics (AIHW 2022a).